YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/Contexts & Blocks.md

 Here's how:

-↪In the VFX Graph editor, right-click in the graph view and select Create Node > Texture > Texture Sheet Animation.
+↪In the VFX Graph editor, right-click in the graph view and select **Create Node > Texture > Texture Sheet Animation**.

 ↪Connect the Texture Sheet Animation node to the Spawn node by dragging a connection from the Spawn node's output port to the Texture Sheet Animation node's input port.